alam-parvez/gym-website/README.md

 # gym-website
-Gym website developed on HTML AND CSS
+The gym website was developed on HTML AND CSS
+Author -- Parvez Alam